ropensci/butterfly/README.md

 updating/overwritten time-series data where we expect new values over time, but where we want to ensure previous data remains unchanged.

-If data is published with a DOI, it can be appended

 Changes to previous input data may also alter future predictions in forecasting models, altering outcomes (the butterfly effect!).

+If data is published with a DOI, it can be appended but overwriting previous data invalidates a DOI.

+The butterfly package aims to flag changes to previous data to prevent data changes going unnoticed.

 ## Installation